Loading profile data...

 Why did you decide to go on Dragons' Den and why did you end up rejecting the deal?

-We launched at Sainsbury's in November 2017 and delivered our marketing activities with zero budget.
-Moreover we needed to purchase equipment for the factory in order to improve the production process and therefore increase profitability.
+We launched at Sainsbury's and delivered our marketing activities with zero budget.
+Moreover, we needed to buy equipment for the factory to improve the production process and therefore increase profitability.

 We mutually decided to part ways with Peter Jones as we needed more funds than £100,000 agreed on the Den.